Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Finite-Time Convergence Results

 \begin{assumption}[Uniform ergodicity] For a given $\btheta$, we consider the policy $\pi_{\btheta}(\cdot|s)$ and the transition probability measure $p(s,\cdot,a)$ that induce a stationary distribution $\mu_{\btheta}(\cdot)$.
 There exists $b > 0$ and $k \in (0,1)$ for the Markov chain where $a_t \sim \pi_{\btheta}(\cdot | s_t), s_{t+1} \sim p(s_t,\cdot,a_t)$ such that

-\end{assumption} Assumption \ref{assum:ergodicity} addresses the issue of Markovian noise in TD learning.
-It has been used in analyses of TD learning, for instance, in \cite{tsitsiklis-bvr1}-\citet{bhandari}.
-See also \cite{meyntweedie} for results on uniform ergodicity as well as other notions of ergodicity of Markov chains.
+\end{assumption} Assumption \ref{assum:ergodicity} is needed to tackle the issue of Markov sampling in TD learning.
+It has been used in analyses of TD learning, for instance, in \citet{bhandari}.
+Refer to \cite{meyntweedie} for various results related to uniform ergodicity as well as other notions of ergodicity of Markov chains.